mozilla/lean-data-practices/README.md

 We've put together this toolkit to help you implement Lean Data Practices at your company.
-The toolkit includes a document to help you understand the process to get lean.
-It also includes a worksheet you can use as a guide.
+The toolkit includes a worskeet to use as well as instructions on the LDP process to help you get lean.